ad956/nextjs-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# Pexels API Integration for Image Search

+This Next.js project utilizes the Pexels API to seamlessly fetch and display images based on search queries.
+The integration adds a dynamic and visually appealing aspect to the project, allowing users to access a wide variety of high-quality images.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: